drcdh/diceswing/README.md

 # diceswing
-Comparative visualization of composite dice rolls
+Use [Bokeh](https://bokeh.org/) to plot analytical probability distributions of various dice rolls.